lorforlinux/docs.beagleboard.io/boards/capes/relay.rst

 * `Schematic <https://git.beagleboard.org/beagleboard/capes/-/tree/master/beaglebone/Relay>`_

 .. note::
-    The following describes how to use the device tree overlay under development.
+    The following describes how to use the device tree overlay that is under development.
     The description may not be suitable for those using older firmware.

 Installation